Xikai97/PWLS-MCST/README.md

 ## PWLS-MCST

 This is testing and training code for PWLS-MCST in "Multi-layer Clustering-based Residual Sparsifying Transform for Low-dose CT Image Reconstruction".
 We train the proposed MCST model with different depths based on XCAT phantom data and Mayo Clinic data.
 The learned transforms can be incorporated into regularizer to improve image quality for low-dose CT reconstruction.
+Note that you can find the Mayo Clinic dataset by visiting the URL <https://www.aapm.org/GrandChallenge/LowDoseCT/>.

 If you use our code, please cite our paper: